bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 computes a double-and-add point multiplication scanning bits from left to right).
-It MUST NOT be computed with either algorithm above, as P is not known to be a N-torsion point, and therefore the scalar recoding or taking the scalar mod N will result in the wrong answer.
+It MUST NOT be computed with either algorithm above, as P is not known to be a N-torsion point, and therefore the scalar recoding or ensuring the multiplied value is odd will result in the wrong answer.
 The role of the seperate multiplication by 392 is to ensure that Q is an N-torsion point so that the algorithms above may be used.

 Two users, Alice and Bob, can carry out the following steps to derive